Medically reviewed by Drugs.com. Last updated on Nov 30, 2022.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Using letrozole while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during treatment with letrozole and for at least 3 weeks after your last dose.
+Using this medicine while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 3 weeks after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, talk to your doctor.